Hamdanovic98/Face-Similarity-using-Deep-Learning/README.md

-# Face-Similarity-using-Deep-Learning
+# Face Similarity using Deep-Learning
-# This a project that discovers different techniques for measuring face similarity.
+## This a project that discovers different techniques for measuring face similarity.
-# The dataset used is the Totally Looks Like dataset that is designed for visual similarity that was cleaned and prepared to be exclusive for facial similarity.
+## The dataset used is the Totally Looks Like dataset that is designed for visual similarity that was cleaned and prepared to be exclusive for facial similarity.
-# We started by comparing the results with the ones of the dataset but then we combined both folders and tried sorting the faces in a general way.
+## We started by comparing the results with the ones of the dataset but then we combined both folders and tried sorting the faces in a general way.